Malouma: Background

-From the beginning, Malouma sang in a variety of languages, including traditional Arabic, Hassania (Mauritanian Arabic), French and Wolof.
+From the beginning, Malouma sang in a variety of languages, including Arabic, Hassania (Mauritanian Arabic), French and Wolof.
 By singing in various languages, she sought to air her message to a broader audience.
 It was not long before she appeared on television together with her sister, Emienh, and her brother, Arafat, an instrumentalist.
 Their style was controversial, especially after the release of her song "Habibi Habeytou" and a 1988 appearance at the Carthage Festival in Tunis, as she addressed social issues, such as poverty, inequality and disease which were not generally acceptable in Mauritania.
-Her participation in the Carthage event led to her subsequent appearance on Arab satellite channels, giving her greater exposure.
+Her participation in the Carthage event led to her subsequent appearance on Arabic satellite channels, giving her greater exposure.

 Malouma became nationally known and was a sought after performer until a 1991 song about freedom of speech.
 After being censored for writing songs promoting women's rights, she was banned from appearing on public television and radio, holding concerts, and was even denied a permanent address.
-She did not perform anywhere for a lengthy period but in the late 1990s she began to sing in other African countries, in Europe, and in the United States.
-While she won audiences among the people, Malouma was persecuted by both the moral authorities and authoritarian governments, her music being completely banned until 2003 when a crowd of 10,000 people successfully called on President Ould Taya to cancel her censorship.
-Some restrictions remained until the overthrow of the President Ould Taya's regime in 2005.
+She did not perform anywhere for a lengthy period, but in the late 1990s she began to sing in other African countries, in Europe, and in the United States.
+While she won new audiences, Malouma was persecuted by both the moral authorities and authoritarian governments, her music being completely banned until 2003 when a crowd of 10,000 people successfully called on President Ould Taya to cancel her being censored.
+Some restrictions remained, however until the overthrow of president Ould Taya's regime in 2005.

-The traditional griots are songs of praise, but Malouma used her voice to speak out against child marriages, racial and ethnic discrimination, slavery and other divisive issues facing a country at the crossroads of the Arab world and Africa.
+Although traditional griots usually performed songs of praise, Malouma used her voice to speak out against child marriages, racial and ethnic discrimination, slavery and other divisive issues facing a country at the crossroads of the Arab world and Africa.
 She also sang about illiteracy, HIV/AIDS awareness and in support of children's vaccinations.